 Here is more great information from our WOW!
 Worship of Welcoming Training Manual and Planning Handbook.
 Our Welcoming Ministry Online Course is currently over for the year but will resume in January.
 It might be a great training opportunity for your staff to participate before the holiday rush.
 And here is a link to our Welcoming overview page.

-*Laurens Glass is a writer and managing editor for UMCOM.org, a service of United Methodist Communications.
-You may contact her at firstname.lastname@example.org or 615-742-5405.
+*Laurens Glass is a writer and a digital media specialist at United Methodist Communications.